lastime1650/VateX_XIPHOS_XDR/readme.md

 >
 > View the Anchor-based analysis above.
 >
-> Run "PING.EXE" in EDR,
+> Run the "PING.EXE" detected in the EDR and the log,
-> After that, you can check the sequence detected by the sensor in the NDR.
+> After that, the sensor in the NDR will detect packet traffic sessions (session enforcement) for the unconnected protocol, which is ICMP.
+>
+> *You can check the order.
 >